DSpace/RestContract/submissioncclicenses.md

 ## Search CC License
 **/api/config/submissioncclicenseurl/search/rightsByQuestions**

+The endpoints above don't return the url that will also be needed to add the license to the metadata.
+It cannot be provided in the endpoints above as the url can differ depending on the answers that are provided.
+The answers are only required if the endpoints above return them.

 Parameters:
 * license: the ID of the license (e.g. standard, publicdomain, …)
 * answer_X: List of answers (e.g. answer_commercial=y&answer_derivatives=sa)